flipperdevices/flipperzero-firmware/README.md

 You heard about the [Flipper Zero](https://flipperzero.one/) and bought it for fun.
 You played with it and now you want to develop your first application to take the full advantage of the device.
+You are entering in a beautiful world with awesome capabilities.

 The Flipper Zero is a device which target cybersecurity enjoyers.
 It is a fully open-source project which is highly inspired by the [pwnagotchi](https://pwnagotchi.ai/).